What is a design metric?

 Benefits of being in control of Robust Design metrics

-By systematically improving the design – and hence improving the design metrics – developers free up a lot of potential that can be used as an important asset in value engineering.
-E.g. lowering the carbon footprint of a given product, increasing quality while shortening delivery time, reducing cost or raising the bar for product features.
+By systematically improving the design – and hence improving the design metrics – developers free up a lot of potentials that can be used as an important asset in value engineering.
+E.g. lowering the carbon footprint of a given product, increasing quality while shortening delivery time, reducing cost, or raising the bar for product features.

 - Change of material towards a green solution (e.g. virgin plastic to recycled plastic)